James B. Utt: Congress

 In 1962, when Richard M. Nixon lost the governorship to incumbent Democrat Edmund G. "Pat" Brown, Sr., Utt won reelection with 133,737 (68.5%) to Democrat Burton Shamsky's 61,393 (31.5%).
 In the wake of Barry Goldwater's landslide defeat in 1964, Utt still polled 65 percent in his district.
 In 1966, when Ronald W. Reagan blocked a third term for "Pat" Brown, Utt received 73.1 percent in his district (his strongest showing ever).
 In 1968, when Nixon was elected president, Utt drew a similar vote of 72.5%.
 That turned out to be his last election, for he died in office before completing the 1969–1971 term.

-Utt was an outspoken conservative; one of his unachieved goals was to remove the United States from the United Nations.
+Conservatism

+One of the most right-wing members in the House of Representatives from his beginning in 1953 to his death in 1970, Utt opposed welfare programs provided by the federal government, likening them to a "child molester who offers candy before his evil act".

 Utt voted against the Civil Rights Acts of 1960, 1964, and 1968, and the Voting Rights Act of 1965, but did not vote on the Civil Rights Act of 1957 and abstained from voting on the 24th Amendment to the U.S. Constitution.

-In 1963, he claimed that "a large contingent of barefooted Africans" might be training in Georgia as part of a United Nations military exercise to take over the United States.
-In 1963, he also claimed that African Americans might be training in Cuba to invade the United States.
+Utt had a penchant for conspiracy theories, claiming in 1963 that "a large contingent of barefooted Africans" might be training in Georgia as part of a United Nations military exercise to take over the United States.
+That same year, he also claimed that African Americans might be training in Cuba to invade the United States.
+Utt believed that the Beatles' music caused artificial neurosis in young people.
+While not a member of the John Birch Society, Utt often spoke in favor of it, and criticized Richard Nixon's denunciations of the organization as ridiculous.
+During his time in Congress, Utt sponsored bills that would outlaw the income tax and prevent far-right Croatian Andrija Artuković from being deported.
+Utt also expressed opposition to statehood for Hawaii (due to the Territory having too many non-white people and not enough Christians), interracial sex and sex education.
+A supporter of the Vietnam War, Utt told his grandson James that he'd rather see him dead and buried in Vietnam than have his political views.
+Unlike his grandfather, James opposed the war.

 In 1964, he had been a strong supporter of fellow Republican Barry Goldwater for the presidency.
 Goldwater had also voted against the 1964 civil rights law on constitutional and libertarian grounds but later repudiated his position.
+Utt criticized Attorney General Robert F. Kennedy's treatment of Mississippi Governor Ross Barnett as "vicious" and described the Kennedy and Johnson administrations' positions on civil rights as "Hitlerite."

-In 1966, journalist Drew Pearson reported that Utt was one of a group of congressmen who had received the "Statesman of the Republic" award from Liberty Lobby for his "right-wing activities".
+In 1966, journalist Drew Pearson reported that Utt was one of a group of four Congressmen who had received the "Statesman of the Republic" award from Liberty Lobby for their "right-wing activities".